 It is amazing how fast things are changing.
 There were no TVs when my grandmother was little and now we all carry screens in our pockets.
 According to Bloomberg Opinion, “The pace of innovation and disruption is accelerating.”
 In the last 20 years we have seen a huge acceleration in the melting of the ice sheets.
 Greenland’s mass variation is 286.0 Gigatonnes per year according to Data from NASA‘s GRACE satellites since 2002.
-Parenting in these modern times can mean facing fear and overcoming anxiety and uncertainty so we can allow our children to build adaptability and resilience.
+Parenting in these modern times can mean facing fear and overcoming anxiety and uncertainty.
+Doing so allows our children to build adaptability and resilience for better mental health.

-Today I have expert on to share with us her perspective.
+That is why I have expert to share tips on dealing with fear of the uncertainty.
 Madeline Levine, Ph.D. is a psychologist, educator and co-founder of Challenge Success, a project of the Stanford Graduate School of Education.
 She is also a New York Times bestselling author of The Price of Privilege and Teach Your Children Well.
-Her latest book, Ready or Not: Preparing Our Kids to Thrive in an Uncertain World is on sale February 11th, 2020 (affiliate link below).
-She understands the importance of parents overcoming uncertainty and helping their children to develop flexibility, resilience, and confidence even in uncertain times.
+Her latest book is available through my Amazon affiliate link-> Ready or Not: Preparing Our Kids to Thrive in an Uncertain World is on sale February 11th, 2020.
+She understands the importance of parents overcoming uncertainty.
+And of parents helping their children to overcome fear of uncertainty and develop flexibility, resilience, and confidence even in uncertain times.

-Overcoming Fear and Uncertainty to Help Our Children Thrive
+Overcoming Uncertainty And Fear to Help Our Children Thrive

 By Madeline Levine, PhD

-Parents are worried sick about their children’s prospects in an unstable world teeming with threats near and far—whole categories of jobs disappearing, not just to other countries, but everywhere, forever; global financial upheaval; terrorist attacks; refugees in misery; the environment under assault from poisons and rising temperatures.
+Parents are worried sick about their children’s prospects in an unstable world.
+There is a lot of uncertainty in a world teeming with threats near and far.
+Whole categories of jobs are disappearing, not just to other countries, but everywhere, forever.
+We face uncertainty in global financial upheaval; terrorist attacks; refugees in misery; the environment under assault from poisons and rising temperatures.
 Parents always want what is best for their children.
 But social currents driven in large part by our uncertain era keep pulling families off course.
 Not knowing what’s coming next, or what to do for our kids in place of the things we’ve always done, has caused us to double down on the old ways.
 We get conservative and look to the past for solutions when we should be looking to the future.

 Constant Oversight Is Not The Answer

 Helicopter parents provide constant oversight.
 However, this is not the solution.
 Constant oversight means that kids are protected from the mandatory bumps need to experience themselves.
 These bumps help them to learn that they can be challenged, even defeated, and still recover.
 Or better yet, learn to savor the experience of being challenged.
-When children are denied the opportunity to figure out their own values, desires, and interests, the outcome is often a despairing dependency, the antithesis of healthy autonomy.
+When children are denied the opportunity to figure out their own values, desires, and interests, the outcome is often a despairing dependency.
+Intolerance of uncertainty can produce the antithesis of healthy autonomy.